hydefromme/archivemeteorclient/howto.md

 # How to download and put meteor client in ur game.
+> [!NOTE]
-u can skip the first two if you are using a other client to run minecraft most of them already use fabric and java and auto install them for u, but u may have to install java and fabric if ur gonna switch back to the normal client.
+> u can skip the first two if you are using a other client to run minecraft most of them already use fabric and java and auto install them for u, but u may have to install java and fabric if ur gonna switch back to the normal client.

 ## download fabric
 first you will need to get java (skip if you already have java installed or use a other client)